-Neurofeedback treatment is an effective form of therapy used to treat substance use disorders, anxiety, insomnia and eating disorders.
+Neurofeedback treatment supports addiction treatment and is an effective form of therapy used to treat substance use disorders, anxiety, insomnia, and eating disorders.
 This non-invasive, drug-free treatment locates structural damage in the brain and attempts to repair this damage.
 Awakenings Treatment Center is an outpatient drug rehab in Agoura that offers neurofeedback therapy.
-We recommend it for clients because it’s safe, effective and supported by scientific data.
+We recommend it for clients because it’s safe, effective, and supported by scientific data.

 Let’s learn more about neurofeedback and how it supports a healthy recovery.